MeetMagentoAcademy/magento2-training-resources/administration/part4.md

 # Magento Admin Panel Workshops part #4
-This part will show you how to crate categories, how to manage them and product in it, and how to add them to the leyer navigation structure.
+This part will show you how to crate categories, how to manage them and product in it, and how to add them to the layer navigation structure.

 ##1.
 Creating categories